This tutorial covers:

 Snapshot testing in Jest

 Jest is a JavaScript testing framework that makes writing frontend tests like snapshots, unit tests, and component tests easy and efficient.
-Snapshot testing is a type of output comparison testing.
-This type of testing ensures that your application adheres to the quality characteristics and code values of your development team.

-How a snapshot test works
+How a snapshot tests work

 Snapshot tests are useful when you want to make sure your UI does not change unexpectedly.
 A typical snapshot test case renders a UI component, takes a snapshot, then compares it to a reference snapshot file stored alongside the test.
 The test compares the current state of your application to the established snapshots and expected behavior.